 Environmental, social and governance risk

-Compliance Risk is the risk of failure to comply with laws, regulations, rules, related self-regulatory organization, standards and codes of conduct applicable to FMO.
-Being a regulated bank, the most important applicable laws in relation to products and customers, are the Dutch Financial Supervision Law (WFT); AML (WWFT); Sanctions Law and General Data Protection Regulation.
+Compliance Risk is the risk of failure to comply with laws, regulations, rules, related self-regulatory organization, standards and codes of conduct applicable to FMO’s services and activities.

-FMO’s KYC procedure includes screening of clients on compliance with applicable anti-money laundering, terrorist financing and international sanctions laws and regulations.
-Due diligence is performed on clients, which includes checks such as verifying the ultimate beneficial owners of the client we finance, identifying politically exposed persons, and screening against mandatory international sanction lists.
-These checks are also performed regularly during the relationship with existing clients.
-Following the DNB onsite inspection in 2018, FMO set up a FEC Enhancement Plan (FEC EP) .
-In 2019 FMO started with execution of the FEC EP which consisted of a.o. conducting the Systematic Integrity Risk Assessment (SIRA) and enhancing the know your customer (KYC) policy and procedures.
-The updated KYC policy and procedures have been implemented.
-Part of the FEC EP consists of remediation of the customer KYC files and bringing them in line with the updated policy.
-FMO has not been able to achieve the interim target on number of remediated customer KYC files.
-However additional actions, based on lessons learnt, are undertaken to further improve the FEC EP.
-The progress of the FEC EP is closely monitored by the Management Board and reported to DNB.
+Fund’s customers follow FMO’s procedures regarding financial economic crime, which includes screening of clients on compliance with applicable anti-money laundering, counter financing of terrorism and international sanctions laws and regulations.
+Due diligence is performed on customers, which includes checks such as verifying the ultimate beneficial owners of the customer we finance, identifying politically exposed persons, and screening against mandatory international sanction lists.
+These checks are also performed regularly during the relationship with existing customers.
+Following a DNB onsite inspection in 2018, DNB identified several shortcomings in the way FMO conducts Customer Due Diligence/Know Your Customer.
+As FMO sees this as an area where the risk of non-compliance with Wwft and Sanctions Law is present, a FEC Enhancement program was set up to demonstrate full compliance by the end of 2021.
+In 2019 FMO started with execution of the FEC EP which consisted of a.o. conducting the Systematic Integrity Risk Assessment (SIRA), the Risk Appetite Statement on Integrity, which was updated to include Tax Integrity Risk as well, and enhancing the CDD-AML Policy, CDD-AML Manual and a wide range of guidance notes.
+It became clear in September 2020 that the progress of the FEC Enhancement programme was not fast enough.
+The updated FEC Framework has meanwhile been implemented.
+Part of the FEC EP consists of remediation of the customer KYC files and bringing them in line with the updated framework.
+The remediation of customer KYC files will continue in 2021 and progress is closely monitored by the Management Board.
+As agreed with DNB, the remediation is expected to be finalized on December 31, 2021.

-It cannot always be prevented that a client is involved or alleged to be involved in illicit acts (e.g. corruption).
-If such an event occurs, FMO will initiate a dialogue with the client to understand the background in order to be able to assess the severity.
-When FMO is of the opinion that no improvement by the client will be achieved (e.g. awareness, implementing controls) or the risk to FMO’s reputation is unacceptably high, FMO can invoke legal clauses in the contract to terminate the client relationship.
+There is always a risk that a client is involved or alleged to be involved in illicit acts (e.g. money laundering, fraud or corruption).
+If such an event occurs, FMO will initiate a dialogue with the client, if possible and appropriate given the circumstances, to understand the background in order to be able to assess and investigate the severity.
+When FMO is of the opinion that there is a breach of law that cannot be remedied or that no improvement by the client will be achieved (e.g. awareness, implementing controls) or that the risk to FMO’s reputation is unacceptably high, FMO may be able to exercise certain remedies under the contract such as the right to cancel a loan or suspend upcoming disbursements and will report to regulatory authorities if deemed necessary.

-FMO has in place an operational risk framework that governs the process of identifying, measuring, monitoring, reporting and mitigating operational risks, based on the ‘three lines of defense’ governance principle.
-Management of the first line is primarily responsible for managing (embedded) risks in the day-to-day business processes.
-The first line acts within the risk management framework and supporting guidelines defined by specialized risk departments and committees, the second line of defense.
-Internal Audit, as the third line, provides independent assurance on the effectiveness of the first and second lines.
+Management of the first line of defense is primarily responsible for managing (embedded) risks in the day-to-day business processes.
+The first line acts within the risk management framework and supporting guidelines defined by specialized risk functions that make up the second line of defense.
+Internal Audit in its role of the third line of defense provides independent assurance on the effectiveness of the first and second lines.

 Legal risk is defined as the risk of a counterparty (client, supplier, stakeholder or otherwise) not being liable to meet its obligations under law or FMO being liable at law for obligations not intended or expected, caused by lack of awareness or misunderstanding of, ambiguity in, or indifference to the way law and regulation apply to business, relationships, processes, products and services, leading to financial or reputational loss.